oldd/old--incremental-development/week-1/README.md

 * Fork and Clone [css-exercises](https://github.com/dangodev/css-exercises)
   * Complete `exercise-1` and `exercise-2`
   * Push your work regularly, so you can ask questions with issues!

+Looking for an extra challenge?
+Try solving each exercise on a different branch!

 [TOP](#week-1)